With how accessible the internet is today, would you believe me if I told you the number of people who go online every day is still increasing?

 If your company is business-to-consumer (B2C), depending on the price point of your products, it’s likely that the goal of your digital marketing efforts is to attract people to your website and have them become customers without ever needing to speak to a salesperson.

-For B2C companies, channels like Instagram and Pinterest can often be more valuable than business-focused platforms LinkedIn.
+For B2C companies, channels like Instagram and Pinterest are often more valuable than business-focused platforms like LinkedIn.

 What types of digital content should I create?